It is defined as bulges protruding from a surface.

 If you notice unexplained bumps or swelling on your skin, seek medical help from a dermatologist.

-Most cases can be easily diagnosed through a simple physical examination and anamnesis during a medical consultation, others may require more invasive tests such as biopsy, capable of diagnosing the origin of the problem.
+Most cases can be easily diagnosed through a simple physical examination and anamnesis during a medical consultation; others may require more invasive tests such as biopsy, capable of analyzing the origin of the problem.

 In medical consultation